fishjam-cloud/js-server-sdk/examples/room-manager/README.md

 ## How does it work?

 Fishjam Room Manager serves the purpose of a simple backend that allows users to create and/or join Fishjam rooms.
-Users must provide a room name and his username to obtain an authentication token that allows them to connect to a Fishjam instance.
+Users must provide a room name and their username to obtain an authentication token that allows them to connect to a Fishjam instance.
 Room Manager manages the room names and user names by itself by keeping the mappings in memory.

 As of now, it exposes 3 endpoints.